John Swinney: United States relations

-Israel-Gaza war
+Israel–Gaza war

 Swinney meets with President of the European Commission, Ursula von der Leyen in Glasgow, July 2025.

 Swinney has called for an immediate ceasefire in the Gaza war, and for a de-escalation of the conflict between Iran and Israel.
 In August 2024, Swinney's Cabinet Secretary for External Affairs, Angus Robertson, faced intense criticism from within the Scottish National Party when he was photographed meeting with Daniela Grudsky Ekstein, the Deputy Ambassador of Israel to the UK.
 The Israeli embassy said that Grudsky Ekstein had discussed the release of Israeli hostages with Robertson, and that Israel was "looking forward to cooperating" with Scotland in areas including culture and renewables.
 The photograph provoked uproar within the SNP, and several SNP MSPs and former ministers called for Robertson's resignation.
 Swinney said that Robertson met with Grudsky Ekstein with his full knowledge and permission, and that he stood by his decision to accept the Israeli embassy's request for a meeting.
 Swinney defended the meeting as an opportunity to convey the Scottish Government's "consistent position on the killing and suffering of innocent civilians in the region."

 An investigation by The Ferret and The National revealed in July 2025 that Swinney had actively sought a meeting with the Israeli ambassador Tzipi Hotovely from early June 2024.
 Emails and WhatsApp messages obtained under Freedom of Information legislation revealed that Scottish Government ministers and senior advisers were closely involved in managing the meeting, with discussions focused on communications strategy and anticipating FOI requests.
 A Scottish Government official was quoted as saying, "Transparency is obviously a good thing, but it takes up such a lot of our time."
 The minutes of the meeting between Robertson and Grudsky Ekstein were heavily redacted, but described Scotland and Israel as "critical friends".
 Robertson had previously claimed that one of the priorities for the meeting was to express the Scottish Government's support for an "end of UK arms being sent to Israel", however there was no mention of this in the minutes released.
 Following the revelations, Scottish Labour MSP Mercedes Villalba said the Swinney's government had "actively sought a meeting with a representative of a state whose prime minister is now wanted by the ICC for crimes against humanity".
 Amnesty International accused the Scottish Government's actions of not matching its rhetoric, and demanded "absolute clarity" on whether Robertson strongly challenged Israel over its conduct in Gaza.
 Simon Barrow, national secretary of the SNP Trade Union Group, the party's largest affiliate body, demanded "appropriate reparative action" on Swinney's part.

+2026 Scottish Parliament election

+Swinney led the SNP into the 2026 Scottish Parliament election where the party lost six seats, yet Swinney remained as First minister with a minority government.